1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^8]:“his father had sown seeds of the winter variety Ukrainka, which wintered under the snow, and had obtained a yield of 24 centners per hectare.
 (In the first article on this experiment the yield was exaggerated as being over 30 centners.)”
 (Medvedev and Lerner, p.
 14)

 [^9]:“l: Everybody says that the potato came from America.
 I don’t believe this.
 Do you know what Lenin said? vavilov: . . . we know well that potatoes appeared in our country under Peter the First.”
 (Medvedev and Lerner, p.
 61)

+[^10]:“The then Commissar of Agriculture, Yakovlev, played a leading role in the creation of the department of vernalization” (Medvedev and Lerner, p.
+15)
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbNzI1MDc2MTA1XX0=
 -->